MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nf-ws2spi-wscgetproviderinfo32.md

 By classifying LSPs, as well as classifying applications which use Winsock sockets, it becomes possible to selectively determine if an LSP should be involved in a given process at runtime.

 On Windows Vista and later, an LSP can be classified based on how it interacts with Windows Sockets calls and data.
 An LSP category is an identifiable group of behaviors on a subset of Winsock SPI functions.
-For example, an HTTP content filter would be categorized as a data inspector (the <b>LSP_INSPECTOR</b> category).
-The <b>LSP_INSPECTOR</b> category will inspect, but not alter, parameters to data transfer SPI functions.
+For example, an HTTP content filter would be categorized as a data inspector (the **LSP_INSPECTOR** category).
+The **LSP_INSPECTOR** category will inspect, but not alter, parameters to data transfer SPI functions.
 An application can query for the category of an LSP and choose to not load the LSP based on the LSP category and the application's set of permitted LSP categories.

 The following table lists categories into which an LSP can be classified.<table>
 <tr>